 The federal budget is one of the most important policy instruments of our government.
 Through their budget decisions, our elected leaders fulfill their constitutional responsibilities, signal their policy priorities, and manage the federal purse.
 The budget reflects their decisions to tax and spend, to borrow and lend, and to consume and invest.
-These decisions define the size of the federal government and its role in the national economy.
+Those decisions define the size of the federal government and its role in the national economy.

 Policymakers use the federal budget process to establish spending priorities and identify revenue to pay for those activities.
-The size and scope of the decisions make the budget process one of the most important and complex exercises in public policy making.
+The size and scope of those decisions make the budget process one of the most important and complex exercises in public policy making.

 Budget Process.
 The formulation of the budget is an annual process that involves the Congress, the White House, and virtually all federal agencies.
 From start to finish, the process of formulating, legislating, executing, and auditing the budget is complex and lasts over a period of four fiscal years.

 Spending.
 Each year, lawmakers determine how much the federal government will spend and where the money will be allocated among 15 cabinet departments and dozens of independent agencies and commissions.
 But the budget is more than just a tally of numbers.
 It also expresses the policy priorities of our government — and country.
-In 2018, total federal spending was $4.1 trillion — about one-fifth of the economy and $12,500 for each person living in the United States.
+In 2019, total federal spending was $4.4 trillion — about one-fifth of the economy and $13,600 for each person living in the United States.
 That spending is often divided into three categories: